FabianoEger/tago-documentation/tutorials.rst

 		:align: center

 Now, let's set the trigger condition.
-Under 'Set trigger', enter with the variable that we created before (control_signal), and Set Trigger condition to 'Any' - it means that any time a value for that variable arrives from the switch on the dash, it will send it to the Raspberry Pi board.
+Under 'Set trigger', enter with the variable that we created before (control_signal), and Set Trigger condition to 'Any' - it means that any time a value for that variable arrives from the switch on the dashboard, the data will be sent to the Raspberry Pi board.
-As the system has no data for this variable yet, you will need to add it.
+As the system has no data for this variable yet, you will need to add it manually just to prepare it for visualization (it will not create a variable in the bucket).
 Type the name, and click on 'Click here to add this variable' just below the name.

 .. image:: _static/tutorials/add_new_var1.png
 		:width: 70%